tsb46/fmri_arousal/README.md

 If you are using the standalone MATLAB script (see above), you place the EEGLAB directory in any location, provided that it is added to the MATLAB path before running the script.

 # Get Data
 Most datasets for this study are publically available (excluding the 'chang', 'chang_bh', 'chang_cue' datasets, but hosting solutions are being explored).
-A data pull utility is provided for half of the datasets (see below).
+A data pull utility is provided for most of the datasets (see below).
 At present, the others will need to manually requested/downloaded and placed into their appropriate location in the [data](data/) directory.

 Below is a table of the datasets used in the study.
 For each dataset, their repo label (the label used in the code), their manuscript label, their tasks, a documentation/manuscript link, the format they are downloaded in (raw vs. preprocessed; i.e. where the preprocessing starts from), and whether they are pulled in the data pull utility script: